-Graphical Models: Graphical models have been a very popular way of addressing the problem of semantic segmentation in aerial images [700, 701, 472, 675, 447, 448, 699].
-Wegner et al. [700] propose a CRF formulation for road labeling in which the prior is represented by cliques that connect sets of superpixels along straight line segments.
-Specifically, they formulate the constraints as high-order cliques with asymmetric $P^N$ -potentials which express a preference to assign all rather than just a few of their constituent superpixels to the road class.
+Graphical Models: Graphical models have been a very popular way of addressing the problem of semantic segmentation in aerial images [711, 712, 479, 685, 454, 455, 710].
+Wegner et al. [711] propose a CRF formulation for road labeling in which the prior is represented by cliques that connect sets of superpixels along straight line segments.
+Specifically, they formulate the constraints as high-order cliques with asymmetric P^N -potentials which express a preference to assign all rather than just a few of their constituent superpixels to the road class.
 This allows the road likelihood to be amplified for thin chains while still being amenable to efficient inference using graph cuts.
-Wegner et al. [701] also model the road network using a CRF with longrange, higher-order cliques.
-However, unlike [700], they allow for arbitrarily shaped segments which adapt to more complex road shapes by searching for putative roads with minimum cost paths based on local features.
-Montoya et al. [472] extend this formulation to multi-label classification of aerial images with class-specific priors for buildings and roads.
-In addition to the road network prior of [701], they introduce a second higher-order potential for cliques specific to buildings.
-In contrast, Verdie and Lafarge [675] propose the application of Markov point processes for recovering specific structures from images, including road networks.
+Wegner et al. [712] also model the road network using a CRF with longrange, higher-order cliques.
+However, unlike [711], they allow for arbitrarily shaped segments which adapt to more complex road shapes by searching for putative roads with minimum cost paths based on local features.
+Montoya et al. [479] extend this formulation to multi-label classification of aerial images with class-specific priors for buildings and roads.
+In addition to the road network prior of [712], they introduce a second higher-order potential for cliques specific to buildings.
+In contrast, Verdie and Lafarge [685] propose the application of Markov point processes for recovering specific structures from images, including road networks.
 Markov point processes are a generalization of traditional MRFs which can address object recognition problems by directly manipulating parametric entities such as line segments.
 Importantly, they implicitly solve the model-selection problem, i.e., they allow for an arbitrary number of variables in the MRF which can be associated with the parameters of the objects of interest.

-Aerial Image Parsing using Maps: Instead of framing the problem of detecting topologically correct road networks as a semantic segmentation problem, Mattyus et al. [447] exploit map information from the free and community-driven mapping project OpenStreetMap (OSM).
-Given a road map from OSM, Mattyus et al. [447] propose an MRF which reasons about the location of the road centerline and its width for each road segment in OSM.
+Aerial Image Parsing using Maps: Instead of framing the problem of detecting topologically correct road networks as a semantic segmentation problem, Mattyus et al. [454] exploit map information from the free and community-driven mapping project OpenStreetMap (OSM)2.
+Given a road map from OSM, Mattyus et al. [454] propose an MRF which reasons about the location of the road centerline and its width for each road segment in OSM.
 In addition, they incorporate smoothness between consecutive line segments by encouraging their widths to be similar.
 This formulation has the advantage of being efficient at inference time due to the restriction of the road topology to the input maps.
 However, it cannot recover from errors or missing information in the original map.
-Very recently, Facebook has announced a new set of tools that leverage AI to help the OSM community to build maps more efficiently.
+Very recently, Facebook has announced a new set of tools3 that leverage AI to help the OSM community to build maps more efficiently.

 Fine-grained Image Parsing: While aerial images provide full coverage of a significant portion of the world, they are of much lower resolution than ground images.
 In aerial imagery, the resolution relates to the ground area covered by one pixel.
-Whereas 1 meter resolution is already a high resolution for satellite imagery, the standard resolution for most publicly accessible image databases (e.g., Google Earth) is 0.30 meter.
+Whereas 1 meter resolution is already a high resolution for satellite imagery, the standard resolution for most publicly accessible image databases (e.g., Google Earth4) is 0.30 meter.
 Resolutions of 0.15 to 0.03 meter are considered high resolutions for aerial imagery and are usually not made publicly available.
-This makes fine-grained segmentation from aerial images a challenging problem.
-In contrast, ground images provide additional information which enables fine-grained segmentation.
-Motivated by the complementary nature of these cues, several methods [448, 699] for fine-grained segmentation have been recently proposed which jointly reason about co-located aerial and ground image pairs.
+This makes fine-grained segmentation from aerial information which enables fine-grained segmentation.
+Motivated by the complementary nature of these cues, several methods [455, 710] for fine-grained segmentation have been recently proposed which jointly reason about co-located aerial and ground image pairs.